yakamok/yggdrasil-stats/README.md

 ### css-themes

+There is the deafult style.css that comes with yggdrasil-stats and there is a folder of custom themes.
 If your interested in creating themes for the stats page your welcome to submit a pull request to have your theme added, please use the following naming convention:

         style-themename-username.css